 Which do you like better – writing for children or for adults?

 I love doing the research for historical novels, and hope the adventures I write for young people will help them understand America’s exciting past, and perhaps encourage them to find out more.
 Writing for adults has its challenges, too.
-I like varying the pace of my work from one genre to another; it ensures that each project is fresh and exciting to me.
+I like varying the pace of my work from one genre for another; it ensures that each project is fresh and exciting for me.

 What should readers know about your historical novels?